 - To commit to the principle of equity :

-- Including discrimination on the basis of age, ancestry, belief, citizenship, creed, ethnicity, family status, gender expression, gender identity, marital status, place of origin, race, sex or sexual orientation.
+- Against discrimination on the basis of age, ancestry, belief, citizenship, creed, ethnicity, disability, family status, gender expression, gender identity, marital status, place of origin, race, sex or sexual orientation.

 - To commit to the principle of student autonomy and work to secure the expressive and associative rights of all students

 - To acknowledge and to respect the current and historical contributions of the Algonquin Anishinaabe peoples, on whose traditional and unceded territory where the University of Ottawa is located.